Labour at UN's COP28:

 COVID-19 is an

 The ITUC is calling on governments to declare COVID-19 an occupational disease.
-A message from ITUC General Secretary Sharan Burrow.
+A message from former ITUC General Secretary Sharan Burrow.

 Women transport workers deserve decent pay

 The world is realizing that transport workers are critical.
 But the International Transport Workers Federation says don't forget about the women transport workers.
 A message from the Chair of the ITF Womens' Committee, Diana Holland.

 The original Solidarity Forever was written in 1915.
 Here's an audio-visual version

 of a new millinium Solidarity Forever.

 A Nurse's Lullaby

 When it's just a patient